 Does this encounter look anything like a Hollywood movie?
 Nope.

 Combat, whether military or self-defense, is rarely ever accurately portrayed in the movies.
 Yet, many of us have watched so many movies that those unrealistic situations have become part of what we think we know.

 Realistic training is the key to success.
 Spending a week with Massad Ayoob or at the Safety Solutions Academy will really open your eyes to the realities of combat.
 Learning “on the job” has a poor success rate.
 It is much better to prepare.

 As others have said you can avoid most problems by following this simple mantra:

 Don’t do stupid things, in stupid places, with stupid people.

-Bane’s absolutely right.
+That sentiment is absolutely right.
 I’ve seen in replay daily in my career as a police officer.
 Most people would never need the police if they merely followed Bane’s advice.
-And, I think this whole thing could have been avoided had Bane’s rule been followed.
+And, I think this whole thing could have been avoided had the rule been followed.